scloud19/SECipedia/AWS/IAM.md

             Create an s3 role in IAM
             Launch an EC2 and select that role ssh into box with key/pair in EC2 setup

+    When setting up an account for the first time
+        In the IAM console you'll see various items that you need to complete.
+The following is notes on those items Steps
+                Activate MFA on your root account
+                    Virtual MFA device
+                        To use this, you must first install an AWS MFA-compatible application on the user's smartphone, PC, or other device.

+                    Hardware MFA device

+    Web Identity Federation
+        Logging in via LinkedIn, amazon.com, etc.

+        To see how to set it up, Google this string:
+            Web Identity Federation with Mobile Apps

+        Also useful to Google:
+            "AWS Web Identity Federation Playground"
+            This will help explain the "how it works" section below.

+        How does this work?
+            We verify our identity with Facebook

+            Facebook gives us an access token

+            We exchange that access token for a temporary security credentials on AWS by making a AssumeRoleWithWebIdentity request.

+            We make the request and get
+                Secret Access Key
+                Access Key ID
+                Session Token

+            We'll have the permissions that were set up in the access policy